 Many dedicate their festival to features created by or about a specific culture.
 Some examples include the Irish Film Festival in September, the Arab Film Festival in October and the American Indian Festival in November.

 Others showcase works based on educating the public about a specific issue.
-These festivals range from the Ocean Film Festival in March to the Human Rights Festival in April.
+These festivals range from the Ocean Film Festival in March to the Human Rights Festival in the spring.

 Since the number of qualified entries drives their calendar, many do not post their exact festival dates or schedule until a few months before the event.
 However, each festival runs in the same month year after year.